choderalab/perses/docs/annihilation.rst

 Creation of Force Terms
 ^^^^^^^^^^^^^^^^^^^^^^^

 For each supported force, we have to create at least one custom force, as well as an unmodified force.
+In general, the interactions are handled as follows: